-- 9.12.1.1 In Junior Competition, - a) A riders' age on 1st January will determine their age for Competition purposes for that year, - b) A rider may move to the next higher age class when they become eligible by reason of celebrating a birthday, but once the rider moves to that higher age class, they may not move back to the lower age class. - Any points earned by the rider in the lower age class cannot be transferred when the ridermoves to the higher age class; - 9.12.1.2 Subject to GCR 9.12.1.1, a Junior who is under the age of 9 years may compete on a 50ccautomatic Machine notwithstanding that the Junior is unable to lift the Machine unaided from the horizontal to vertical - 9.12.1.1 Unless otherwise permitted in writing by MA the RCB, for any Event there must be no greater age variation between competitors than 4 years. - 9.12.1.2 In the 4 to under 9 years 50cc Non-competitive Demo class, all riders are entitled to receive a prize or award of the same size/value. - 9.12.1.3 Subject to the following 2 GCRs, an RCB may permit age group racing, graded racing, or a combination of both. - 9.12.1.4 Age group racing: - Subject to sub-Rule b), only competitors in the same age groups may compete against each other. - Competitors from different age groups in the following classes may compete with each other if there are insufficient entries for each class: - i) 85cc 2-stroke Big Wheels and 100cc to 150cc 4-stroke single cylinder, - 100cc to 150cc single cylinder 2-stroke and 250cc 4-stroke. - 9.12.1.5 An RCB may grade Junior competitors according to their respective skills. - 9.12.1.6 4-stroke 150cc Motocross-type Machines may compete against 85cc 2-stroke Machines in Junior Competition.
+- 8.12.1.1 Unless otherwise permitted in writing by the RCB, for any Event there must be no greater age variation between competitors than 4 years. - 8.12.1.2 In the 4 to under 9 years 50cc Non-competitive Demo class, all riders are entitled to receive a prize or award of the same size/value. - 8.12.1.3 Subject to the following two GCRs, an RCB may permit age group racing, graded racing, or a combination of both. - 8.12.1.4 Age group racing: - Subject to sub-Rule b), only competitors in the same age groups may compete against each other. - Competitors from different age groups in the following classes may compete with each other if there are insufficient entries for each class: - i) 85cc 2-stroke Big Wheels and 100cc to 150cc 4-stroke single cylinder, - ii) 100cc to 150cc single cylinder 2-stroke and 250cc 4-stroke. - 8.12.1.5 An RCB may grade Junior competitors according to their respective skills.
+8.12.1.6 4-stroke 150cc Motocross-type Machines may compete against 85cc 2-stroke Machines in Junior Competition.

-9.12.2 Junior Endorsements
+8.12.2 Junior Endorsements

-9.12.2.1 Juniors must have the appropriate endorsement to enter any Motocross and Supercross Competition.
+8.12.2.1 Juniors must have the appropriate endorsement to enter any Motocross and Supercross Competition.
 Refer to the MA Licence Conditions document available at www.ma.org.au

-9.13.1.1 For any Competition, MA may require that any Machine, or any part of a Machine, including tyres, be homologated.
+8.13.1.1 For any Competition, MA may require that any Machine, or any part of a Machine, including tyres, be homologated.
 For homologation details contact MA.

-9.13.2.1 Cameras may be fitted to the Motorcycle provided they are securely mounted.
+8.13.2.1 Cameras may be fitted to the Motorcycle provided they are securely mounted.
 Camera mounts are subject to approval by the Chief Scrutineer.
 Helmet cameras are not permitted unless the camera is integrated into the helmet, by design of the manufacturer.

-- 9.14.1.1 Although MA approves materials, MA does not endorse or guarantee specific products or manufacturers.
-Riders must rely on their own judgment in the selection of helmets and apparel for protection and durability. - 9.14.1.2 No competitor may start in any Motocross or Supercross Competition unless wearing the protective clothing/equipment as outlined in Appendix A: Protective Clothing and Equipment.
+- 8.14.1.1 Although MA approves materials, MA does not endorse or guarantee specific products or manufacturers.
+Riders must rely on their own judgment in the selection of helmets and apparel for protection and durability. - 8.14.1.2 No competitor may start in any Motocross or Supercross Competition unless wearing the protective clothing/equipment as outlined in Appendix A: Protective Clothing and Equipment.

-- 9.15.1.1 For all Competitions three number plates must be fitted: one at the front and one on each side. - 9.15.1.2 Number plates must: - a) Where they are not an integral part of the Machine or streamlining and are under 1.6mm in thickness, have rolled or wired edges, - b) In the case of rectangular plates, have the corners formed to a 38mm radius, - In the case of bolt on number plates, be made from a rigid material with minimum dimensions of 235mm height and 285mm width; and - In the case of sidecars, be positioned so that they are visible from the front and each side of the sidecar. - 9.15.1.3 Front number plates must have figures which are clearly visible at a distance of 20 metres and a solid 10mm wide border. - 9.15.1.4 Side number plates must: - a) Be fitted above a horizontal line drawn through the rear axle. - Be fitted so that the front edge of the plate is behind a vertical line drawn at 200mm to the rear of the rider's footrest.
+- 8.15.1.1 For all Competitions three number plates must be fitted: one at the front and one on each side. - 8.15.1.2 Number plates must: - a) Where they are not an integral part of the Machine or streamlining and are under 1.6mm in thickness, have rolled or wired edges. - b) In the case of rectangular plates, have the corners formed to a 38mm radius, - In the case of bolt on number plates, be made from a rigid material with minimum dimensions of 235mm height and 285mm width; and - In the case of sidecars, be positioned so that they are visible from the front and each side of the sidecar - 8.15.1.3 Front number plates must have figures which are clearly visible at a distance of 20 metres and a solid 10mm wide border. - 8.15.1.4 Side number plates must: - a) Be fitted above a horizontal line drawn through the rear axle, - b) Be fitted so that the front edge of the plate is behind a vertical line drawn at 200mm to the rear of the rider's footrest.